A look at the damage caused by illegal devices and how to spot them.

 Legal vapes are governed in the UK by the TRPR.
 This ensures that they don’t contain any harmful additives or faults that may be dangerous to users.
 But a major concern is how to spot illegal vapes.

-Disposables are a major focus at the moment, and much of the bad press about them is due to devices that aren’t in line with the law.
+Disposables are a major focus at the moment, with the upcoming June 1st disposable ban.
+However much of the bad press about them is due to devices that aren’t in line with the law.
 Let’s take a look at some of these kits and discuss how to spot a potentially dangerous fake.

 The Tobacco and Related Products Regulations 2016 (TRPR) are the laws that govern everything vape related.
 There are strict rules that keep users safe and responsible retailers will follow these to the letter.
 Here’s a brief summary of what laws the TRPR enforces: